KenethGarcia/ClassiPyGRB/README.md

 In the next sections, we are going to describe these processes and show how to use some functions to do these steps.

 ## First step: Limit lc out of $T_{100}$
-In this step, we need to extract the durations for all GRBs available in `summary_burst_durations.txt` using the `durations_checker` instance.
+We extract the durations for all GRBs available in the file `summary_burst_durations.txt` using the `durations_checker` instance.
 If you don't pass any GRB name, this function returns a list containing three values for each GRB in the table: Name, $T_{i}$ start and end times (in seconds), where $i$ can be 50, 90, or 100 (default value), but if you pass it a name, then it returns these values only by this GRB:

 ```python